The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Introduction

 In formal language theory proper, the situation is similar: complexity results are known (CYK parsing is \(\mathcal{O}(n^3)\) for CFGs, while generation is \(\mathcal{O}(n)\) in derivation length), but these results are not connected to the determinism gap, the information gap, or the temporal gap that we identify below.

+The \emph{P-chain} framework in psycholinguistics \citep{dell2014pchain,gambi2017models,martin2018prediction,gastaldon2024predictive} explicitly proposes that the production system implements implicit prediction during comprehension --- prediction error driving learning.
+Our framework operates at a different level of abstraction (formal language theory) and remains compatible with this psycholinguistic perspective while differing from it methodologically.

-This paper fills that void.
+This paper fills that void in formal language theory.
 We propose a systematic framework of six dimensions along which generation and recognition diverge, drawing on evidence from compiler theory, natural language processing, information theory, and psycholinguistics.